 Canto dell'arpa e del flauto, on the CGD subsidiary Ascolto label is not particularly rare, Scerizza is harder to find.

-Both had been first issued on CD by Maina himself, Canto dell'arpa e del flauto had an official CD reissue in 2011 on BTF.
+Both were first privately reissued on CD by Maina himself, then Canto dell'arpa e del flauto had an official CD reissue in 2011 on BTF.

 Canto dell'arpa e del